Hi guys! If you are making a project with granny squares, and sewing isn’t your strong suit, I think you’ll love the join as you go method.

-Join as you go (JAYGO) means that after the first square is made, each additional square is attached to the previous square in the last round.
-These squares are attached by using crochet stitches instead of sewing.
+Join as you go (JAYGO) means that after the first square is made, each additional square is attached to the previous square using crochet stitches, instead of sewing.

-The JAYGO method is great for 3 reasons:
+The Join As You Go method is great for 3 reasons:

 - It minimizes the amount of ends that you need to weave in at the end of the project.

-- Instead of making a pile of granny squares, and waiting until the end to sew them together, you can attach them as you make them and see your progress.
+- Instead of making a pile of granny squares, and waiting until the end to sew them together, you can attach them as you make them to see your progress.

 - You can feel confident that your joins are secure.
-If you trust your crochet skills, those joins will hold up well over time and through multiple washes.
+If you trust your crochet skills, then the joins will hold up well over time through multiple washes.

 Great question!
-There are many different JAYGO methods out there because every project is different.
+There are a number of JAYGO methods because every project is different.
 So a JAYGO method that works for one project, might not work for another.

 This particular JAYGO method is great for closed stitch squares.
-Since the JAYGO method starts on the final round, the final round should not have any ch-sps, gaps, or holes, except in the corners.
+Since the JAYGO method starts on the final round, the final round should not have any chain spaces, gaps, or holes, except in the corners.

 For example, I used this method to join my Polka Dottie Granny Squares.
-In the final round (Rnd 4), there are no holes or gaps between the stitches, except for the corner ch-1 sps.
+In the final round (Rnd 4), there are no holes or gaps between the stitches, except for the corner chain-1 spaces.